letsencrypt/dns-lots-of-lookups/README.md

 ## Database

-DNSLOL will write results to a MariaDB database.
+In the future, DNSLOL will support writing results to a MariaDB database.
 If you don't have one of these handy, a [`docker-compose.yml`](https://github.com/letsencrypt/dns-lots-of-lookups/blob/master/docker-compose.yml) file is provided that can quickly create a MariaDB container for `dnslol` to use.